-Applications for our sixth fellowship cycle will close on September 30.
-The fellowship will begin in mid-October.
+Applications for our sixth fellowship cycle will close on January 31.
+The fellowship will begin in mid-February.
 Application materials include:

 – A video clip, no more than a minute, of you commenting on your expertise.
 This video should be recorded specifically for the application.
 Videos shot on mobile devices are fine.